-In under a month, two African dictators have been brought down by mass protests.
+In under a month, two African regime dictators have been brought down by mass protests.
 Algeria’s Abdelaziz Bouteflika, 82, and Sudan’s Omar Al-Bashir, 75, resigned after massive protests.
 Bouteflika had ruled Algeria for 30 years and was seeking re-election amidst declining health, while Al-Bashir had been at the helm of Sudan since 1989.

-These events have focused attention on long-serving dictators in Africa and how this wave might affect their political futures.
+These events have focused attention on long-serving dictators regime in Africa and how this wave might affect their political futures.
 Amongst them is Cameroon’s Paul Biya.
 At 85, he has ruled Cameroon for 36 years and was recently declared winner in a hotly contested election that saw now detained opposition leader Maurice Kamto, declaring himself winner.

-There are striking similarities amongst the African dictatorships that have recently been toppled such as Gambia, Zimbabwe, Algeria and Sudan.
+There are striking similarities amongst the African dictatorship regime that have recently been toppled such as Gambia, Zimbabwe, Algeria and Sudan.
 These governments are characterized by huge deficits including dictatorship, long rule, abuse of institutions, poverty, corruption, and youth unemployment.
 These indicators are very present in Cameroon under the Biya regime and have implanted acute feelings of dissatisfaction, frustration and inertia triggering pockets of protest, resistance and rebellion across the country.

-Recent events in the country contain all the telltale signs of a regime in decline and a failing environment.
+Recent events in Cameroon contain all the telltale signs of a regime in decline and a failing environment.
 For a long time Paul Biya has relied on the usual dictatorial tactics to maintain his stranglehold on the country; ethnic divisions, brutal military crackdown on dissenters, arrest and imprisonment of opposition leaders, keeping a close college of cronies, most of whom are from his region of origin and have remained blind loyalists.
 Those that have shown signs of wavering have been quickly thrown in prison.
 Loyalists make dictators.
 Because above all else, the sustaining element of dictatorships is the willingness of a cross-section of the oppressed to not just acquiesce but to actively seek the oppression of all others.

 Biya has shrewdly eschewed a military coup, especially after the April 1984 attempt failed, by neutralizing the power of the military through the creation of several independent military and paramilitary bodies with him as the only centralized commander.
 In addition, the military, across its ranks is made up of members of his ethnic group.
 The uncertainty of where power resides makes it difficult to stage a coordinated takeover.